 You can also achieve professional certification in transportation and logistics (CTL) from the American Society of Transportation and Logistics.

 The program has earned national and international recognition.
-The International Journal of Physical Distribution and Logistics Management ranked us in the top 5 internationally for research productivity.
+Gartner Research recently ranked us sixth among all logistics and supply chain management programs in the nation.
+The International Journal of Physical Distribution and Logistics Management placed us in its top 5 internationally for research productivity.
 These rankings continue to attract many large and well-known corporations to UNT to recruit our students.

 Our faculty members are recognized teachers, researchers and leaders of professional organizations.
 In addition, they’ve worked in: